bonesmoses/tab_tier/doc/pg_tier.md

 Installation
 ============

-To use pg_tier, it must first be installed.
+To use tab_tier, it must first be installed.
 Simply execute these commands in the database that needs tier-based functionality:

     CREATE SCHEMA tier;
-    CREATE EXTENSION pg_tier WITH SCHEMA tier;
+    CREATE EXTENSION tab_tier WITH SCHEMA tier;

 The `tier` schema isn't strictly necessary, but we recommend keeping namespaces isolated.